 The results were measured using a combination of instrumental evaluation (vapor meter analysis) and a double-blind expert clinical grader evaluation.

-For example, the scientists used a vapor meter to objectively measure transepidermal water loss.
-However, changes in cosmetic appearance (e.g., reduction of fine lines and wrinkles) was evaluated by comparing before and after photos (much like what I did for this review).
+However, changes in cosmetic appearance (e.g., reduction of fine lines and wrinkles) were evaluated by comparing before and after photos (much like my own testing process for this review).

-There is obviously a conflict of interest here, but based on what I’ve read about how the study was designed and conducted — combined with the results of my own testing — I believe OS-01 to be effective.
+But based on what I’ve read about how the study above was designed and conducted — combined with the results of my own testing — I believe OS-01 to be effective.

 - OS-01 peptide (the company’s secret sauce).